10kseason/LLM-MLP-Injector-/README.md

 # UZR-Garage: Universal Zero-shot Reasoner (PoC)

+## What is this repo?

+**LLM-MLP-Injector** is a small PoC in the UZR line of experiments.

+The idea is:

+- Treat a 7B LLM as a **Teacher**.
+- Harvest its **“attention habits”** (entropy / locality over layers & heads).
+- Train a lightweight **MLP Controller** that predicts those patterns.
+- At runtime, **inject** the controller’s output into a tiny **0.5B Student** via monkey-patching.
+- Add a **gating MLP** that decides *when* to inject strongly vs back off, based on the Teacher’s confidence and the Student’s state.

+It’s not a polished library – it’s a research playground to see:
+> “How far can a small model go if we literally pour a bigger model’s attention habits into it?”

 ## 이 저장소는 뭐 하는 곳인가요?

 **LLM-MLP-Injector**는 UZR 계열 실험 중 하나인 작은 PoC입니다.